mentalisttraceur/git-cotree/README.md

 one branch checked out at the same time.

-`git-cotree` lets you effortlessly and quickly switch between normal Git and an "every branch is its own directory" way of using Git.
+`git-cotree` lets you effortlessly and quickly switch back and forth between normal Git and an
+"every branch is its own directory" approach.

 `git-cotree` streamlines the UX provided by
 [`git worktree`](https://git-scm.com/docs/git-worktree)